 - FF EOS Jacket – Performance

 - Feathered Friends Women’s EOS Jacket Review – Final Thoughts

 My Jacket Requirements

-- Shell – The shell should have a DWR finish to make it at least water resistant.
+- Shell – The shell should be water-resistant, preferably with a DWR coating.

-- Baffles – Larger baffles allow for the Down to loft.
-If there is a sufficient amount of Down you won’t have cold spots.
-Quilted jackets have too much dead space for me, although they keep Down in place.
+- Baffles – Larger baffles allow for the Down to loft better.
+If there is enough Down, you won’t have cold spots.
+I find baffled jackets warmer than quilted jackets.

 - Down: Responsibly sourced and tracked – Allied Feather & Down